serverless/serverless/docs/providers/aws/guide/layers.md

 To use a layer with a function in the same service, use a CloudFormation Ref.
-The name of your layer in the CloudFormation template will be your layer name [TitleCased](https://en.wikipedia.org/wiki/Letter_case#Title_Case) (without spaces) and have `LambdaLayer` appended to the end.
-EG:
+The name of your layer in the CloudFormation template will be your layer name [TitleCased](https://en.wikipedia.org/wiki/Letter_case#Title_Case) (without spaces) and have `LambdaLayer` appended to the end. e.g.:

 ```yml
 layers: